 Diakonia's work is funded by gifts and donations from individuals and congregations in Sweden, and grants from the Swedish International Development Cooperation Agency (Sida), the EU, UN, embassies, the Swedish Postcode Lottery and other international donors.

-Ninety-three per cent of the donations that Diakonia receives go directly to our operations (2014).
+Ninety-one per cent of the donations that Diakonia receives go directly to our operations (2021).
 The main part of these funds is used for long-term development work focused on our policy themes: human rights, democratisation, gender equality, social and economic justice and conflict and justice.

 Why does it cost money to mediate aid?